Deejuha/SecureHardwareExtension/README.md

 ## Prerequisites

-With using Python 3.8, add .env `PYTHONPATH` to your environmental variabls.
+With using Python 3.8, add .env `PYTHONPATH` to your environmental variables.
 Add necessary libraries for your env:

 ```bash
 pip install -r requirements.txt